Scehduled Services - DAN AIR REMEMBERED

 For full details of individual routes that Dan-Air operated - Check out the airline's ROUTE NETWORK

 Other services were added or withdrawn at various times during the airline's 39 year history.
 Some routes were remarkably successful, such as Heathrow-Inverness.
 Others were less successful, such as Heathrow-Manchester, where the airline faced a price war and stiff competition from British Airways.
 Several regional services were operated from Manchester, Newcastle and Tees Side where Dan-Air had substantial bases.
 The in-flight standard of service aboard Dan-Air was high, even in the early days.
 The CAA, incredibly, even had rules about that!
 Airlines were not permitted to offer two classes on domestic flights.
-Nevertheless Dan-Air offered business travellers small incentives, such as radioing ahead if a passenger needed car hire upon arrival and offering wives half price tickets when accompanying husbands.
+Nevertheless Dan-Air offered business travellers small incentives, such as radioing ahead if a passenger needed car hire upon arrival and offering wives half price tickets when accompanying their husband!

-By the 1980s as competition became more stiff and rules less so, Dan-Air was able to offer services timed to meet business travellers' needs.
+By the 1980s as competition became more stiff and rules less so, Dan-Air were able to offer services timed to meet business travellers' needs.
 Some aircraft did not have hot ovens to provide cooked breakfasts and Dan-Air pioneered the use of vacuum packed catering boxes where meals could be brought on board and stay hot for several hours.
-The Inverness-Heathrow early morning service was heralded as a new standard in domestic service.
-Dan-Air served haggis on the glorious 12th, served local whiskey on Burn's Night and even sourced local preserves for breakfasts.
+The Inverness-Heathrow early morning service was praised as the new standard in domestic service catering.
+Dan-Air served haggis on the glorious 12th, local whiskey on Burn's Night and even sourced local preserves for breakfasts.
 The introduction of lounges for business travellers was introduced in the late 1980s.
 These sanctuaries provided quiet time for business passengers to work, eat and relax at airports.
 A dedicated business cabin 'Class Elite' was launched in 1987.
 This featured dedicated check in, lounge access, priority boarding and disembarking, increased luggage, limousine transfers, superior in flight catering on board a separate cabin, where passengers were given much improved leg room.
 If the cabin layout had three seats, the middle seat was not sold, but instead turned into a table.
 As the literature presented here shows, Dan-Air Scheduled Services had come a long way in thirty nine years.

 CLASS ELITE GALLERY